Posts Tagged Steve Jones

 After growing up in foster care, Freddy joined a San Gabriel gang, Sangra, one of the oldest gangs in Los Angeles, and ended up in a number of juvenile halls and camps, the LA County Jail and eventually Youth Authority prison at the age of eighteen.

 A gifted and natural-born artist, Freddy was transported from the confines of prison cells—where, using home-made tattoo machines, he honed his craft as a pioneer of Black and Gray realism—onto the sets of major Hollywood films such as Batman, Blade, Con Air, Austin Powers and Falling Down.
 But then, after years of success in the motion picture industry, in a tragic twist of fate, he found himself back inside again: in Folsom maximum security prison—tattooing for packets of soup.

 Smile Now, Cry Later is a journey of survival and transformation, a moving and inspiring redemption narrative of a Jewish-Chicano artist who overcame death in the form of shootings, stabbings and multiple heart attacks; the scourges of heroin and Oxycontin addiction; and the loss that is every parent’s nightmare: the tragic death of his 16 year old son, Lorenzo, in a gang-related shooting incident.

-‘Hero & Zero’ which was staged at the Drachengasse Theatre, Vienna in 2008 was awarded a grant by the Lithuanian Council for Culture’s Stage and Art program and will premiere at the Alytus City Theatre in September, 2015.
+‘Hero & Zero’—staged at the Drachengasse Theatre, Vienna in 2008—was awarded a grant by the Lithuanian Council for Culture’s Stage and Art program and premiered at the Alytus City Theatre on September, 2015.

 Director: Petras Lisauskas Playwright: Steve Jones